Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 Redemption / Portfolio Value

-When this data is fed into the XIRR function (in Excel, Google Sheets, or a financial calculator), it iteratively finds the rate r that solves the NPV equation.
-In Rahul's case:
+When this data is fed into the XIRR function (in Excel, Google Sheets, or a financial calculator), the output is the annualised rate of return.

 Absolute Return